JoshuaPlumbly/MorseCode/README.md

 # MorseCode

-A simple C++ application that can encode and decode morse code message.
+A simple C++ application that can encode and decode morse code messages.